Initiate a refund for a completed payment

 POST /v2/rtp/{payId}/refund

 Initiates a refund for an RTP payment that has already been accepted/executed.
-The path parameter is the payment identifier (payId
+The path parameter is the payment identifier (payId), not the rtpId.

 Request